Function Description

 - In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Regular Polygon option.

 - The Parameters dialog box pops up.
-Enter the number of sides for the regular polygon to be drawn in the dialog box.
-The number of sides must be greater than 3.
+In the dialog box, enter the number of sides for the regular polygon to be drawn.
+The number of sides for the regular polygon must be greater than 3.
 The default number of sides is 5.

-- Move the mouse to the map.
-You can see that as the mouse moves, the coordinate values of the mouse position are displayed in real-time in the parameter box following it.
-Enter the coordinate values of the center point of the regular polygon in the box (you can switch between the two parameter input boxes by pressing the Tab key), then press Enter to confirm.
+- Move the mouse to the map, and you can see that as the mouse moves, the coordinate values of the mouse position are displayed in real-time in the following parameter box.
+Enter the coordinate values of the center point of the regular polygon in the box (you can switch between two parameter input boxes by pressing the Tab key), and then press Enter to confirm.

-- Move the mouse again, and enter the radius (length) of the circumcircle of the regular polygon and the angle between the circumcircle radius and the horizontal axis in the parameter input box following it, then press Enter to complete the drawing of the regular polygon.
+- Move the mouse again and enter the radius (length) of the circumscribed circle of the regular polygon, and the angle between the radius of the circumscribed circle and the horizontal axis direction (angle) in the following parameter input box, then press Enter to complete the drawing of the regular polygon.

-The drawing process of automatic face construction (drawing face) is as shown below:
+The drawing process of automatic surface construction (drawing surface) is as shown in the following figure:

-- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Face Construction (Drawing Face) option.
+- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Surface Construction (Drawing Surface) option.

-- The drawn face intersects with existing face objects, and the enclosed area formed by the face and the common edge is the new face object.
+- When the drawn surface intersects with an existing surface object, the enclosed area formed by the surface and the common edge becomes the new surface object.

-The drawing process of automatic face construction (drawing line) is as shown below:
+The drawing process of automatic surface construction (drawing line) is as shown in the following figure:

-- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Face Construction (Drawing Line) option.
+- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Surface Construction (Drawing Line) option.

-- The drawing line intersects an existing region object, and the enclosing area of the line and the common side is the new region object.
-If the enclosed area formed by the drawn line and the existing face object is located within the original face area, it cannot be drawn successfully.
+- When the drawn line intersects an existing region object, the enclosed area of the line and the common side is the new region object.
+If the enclosed area formed by the drawn line and the existing region object is located within the original region area, it cannot be drawn successfully.